abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/jobshop_implementation.rst

 containing the order in which the tasks are processed on each machine for solution 0 (which is the last and thus optimal solution).

-This order corresponds exactly to the job ids because the way the tasks are ordered on each machine (by job ids).
+This order corresponds exactly to the job ids because the tasks are sorted by job id on each machine.
 The result for our instance is:

 ..  code-block:: text